Complete the following workflow to distribute a release.

 You can use these descriptions to better understand the monetization policies available to you.

-resource to specify which stores to distribute a release to and add the release to the distribution
+Use the addtoqueue resource to specify which DSPs (stores) a release should be distributed to and add it to the

-In order to distribute to YouTube Content ID or Facebook Rights Manager, you must first specify a monetization policy for the relevant store.
+Before distributing to YouTube Content ID, Facebook Rights Manager or TikTok, you must configure an appropriate monetization policy for each DSP.
 See Setting Distribution Options.

-In order to enable this support, please contact your Revelator account manager.
+To enable support for these platforms, please contact your Revelator account manager.

-When distributing a release to YouTube Content ID, you must always distribute the release to YouTube Music.
+When distributing a release to YouTube Content ID, you must also distribute it to YouTube Music.
 Failing to do so will result in a suspension of your YouTube distribution privileges.
-Additionally, any takedown requests for YouTube Music must also specify YouTube Content ID.
-There can never be a situation where a release is distributed to YouTube Content ID when it is not distributed to YouTube Music; furthermore, YouTube Content ID cannot have fewer territorial rights than YouTube Music.

 It is acceptable to distribute to YouTube Music without distributing to YouTube Content ID.